permazen/permazen/README.md

   * **Schema evolution type safety** Is type safety and data type congruence guaranteed across arbitrary schema migrations?
   * **Transactional validation** Does validation, including reference validation, occur only at the end of the transaction (as it should), or randomly and inconveniently in the middle?
   * **Cross-object validation** Is it possible to define validation constraints that span multiple objects/records?
 Can we register for data-level notifications about changes in non-local objects?
+  * **Custom types and indexes** Is it possible to define custom data types, have them be indexed?
+Is it easy to define arbitrary custom indexes?
   * **Language-level data maintainability** Can database maintenance tasks and queries be performed via a command line interface (CLI) using Java types, values, and expressions (including Java 8 streams and lambdas)?
 Are there convenient tools for manual and scripted use?
-  * **Data store independence** Are we restricted to using only a specific type of database technology (such as SQL), or are NoSQL solutions also an option?
+  * **Data store independence** Are we restricted to using only a specific type of database technology, or can virtually any database technology be used by implementing a simple API, making it easy to change later if needed?

 JSimpleDB addresses *all* of these issues, this without sacrificing flexibility or scalability.